 This field, if present, indicates that the UE is requested to provide the requested SL-AoA measurements for indicated SL-PRS Rx ARP-IDs.
-Bit 1 in the bit string indicates ARD-ID = 1, bit 2 indicates ARP-ID = 2, and so on.
+Bit 1 in the bit string indicates ARP-ID = 1, bit 2 indicates ARP-ID = 2, and so on.